Primary

 Place your forearms firmly on the ball with elbows directly under shoulders.
 Squeeze your glutes and brace your core to prevent hip sagging or piking.
 Focus on keeping the ball as still as possible—minimize wobbling through core control.

-Want Stability Ball Plank in your program?
+See where Stability Ball Plank fits in your weekly plan

 Place forearms on a stability ball, feet on floor.